A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Maximum per withdrawal request: DayTraders caps at $2,000, while Lucid Trading caps at $2,000.

-Overall, Lucid Trading scores higher (77 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules, better profit split, fewer trading restrictions.
-That said, DayTraders wins on faster path to funded.
+Overall, Lucid Trading scores higher (75 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, more lenient consistency rules.
+That said, DayTraders wins on better profit split, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.